 We are an award-winning and industry-leading utilities organization committed to our customers, community interests, and the environment.
 To learn more about our organization, please visit our website at www.sfwater.or

 We are Enterprise Workforce Planning (EWP), a team within Human Resource Services at the SFPUC.
 We were founded in 2014 to address changing workforce needs and succession planning issues at the SFPUC.
 We strive to create a workplace with thriving, diverse, and engaged employees using innovative, behavioral science-based consulting to the SFPUC.

-We are looking for interns who:
+For both positions, we are looking for associates who:

 • Are highly organized, with great attention to detail while always keeping the larger picture in mind